Roger Corman, Hollywood mentor and king of B, dies at 98 - ExBulletin

 There are many constraints of working on a small budget, but at the same time there are some opportunities, Corman said in a 2007 documentary about Val Lewton, the 1940s director of Cat People and other underground classics.

 You can play a little more.
 You can experiment.
-You have to find a more creative way to solve a problem or present a concept, he said.
+You need to find a more creative way to solve a problem or present a concept.

-The roots of Hollywood's golden age in the 1970s can be found in Corman's films.

 Initially, only drive-ins and specialty theaters offered Corman films, but as teens began to show up, the national chains relented.
 Corman's films were open for their time about sex and drugs, such as his 1967 film The Trip, an explicit story about LSD. written by Nicholson and starring Fonda and Hopper.